mariadb-developers/java-quickstart/jakarta-ee/README.md

 ## Check the output

 Go to **Monitoring Data > server** and click either the **View Log Files** or **View Raw Log** button.
 You should be able to see log messages confirming that data was deleted, created, and read.
-You can also connect to the database and see the data in the `programming_language` table.

-Connect to the database:
+You can also connect to the database and see the data in the `programming_language` table:

 ```shell
 mariadb-shell --dsn mariadb://user:'Password123!'@127.0.0.1